Dudeldups/FM-art-gallery-website/README.md

 #### Added features

-- Colored the header on scroll so the page doesn't look too monotonous
+- Added the Leaflet JS Map, but it seems to be a bit buggy, moving the map and scrolling only works rarely. 😒

 ### Links